ljhao117/VSExtend/README.md

 # VSExtend README

 I find out that coders are hate writing comment in code.
 Some of them may think it hrad to write and wasting lot of time.
 So I want to develop a VS extend that can make a comment quickly and there is a lot of comment    extends I can choose but still want to make one by myself.

 ## Features

-I still learning how to develop a extend, so can't make sure my unfinish extend could have any feature ;)
+I still learning how to develop a extend, so can't make sure my unfinished extend could have any feature ;)

 ## Requirements

 A computer installed VSCode I guess?

+### 0.0.2

+Demo version had release

 ### 0.0.1